Have you ever considered that your vacuum brush may be collecting dirt? Do you want to know how to properly clean it?

 To begin, wipe the bristles with a microfiber towel to eliminate any extra moisture.
 If you’ve used vinegar, this is a smart idea because you don’t want it to harm your surfaces.

 You may also dry the brush before reconnecting it to your vacuum by placing it on a flat surface.
-Allow it to dry completely for one to two hours before using it again.
+Allow it to dry completely for one to two hours before needing it again.
 After you’ve cleaned the bristles with the microfiber cloth, be sure to wash it so it’ll be ready for the next time.

 Separately wash the microfiber cloth.
 Microfiber should be washed separately from regular laundry to maintain its quality and extend its longevity.